-- Linux on POWER-based hosts can support the following number of host bus adapters (HBAs): - Single-path: Single-path configurations can support up to two HBAs per controller.
+- Dual-path configurations are supported only with the IBM RDAC failover driver. - Linux on POWER-based hosts can support the following number of host bus adapters (HBAs): - Single-path: Single-path configurations can support up to two HBAs per controller.
 You can configure one HBA to each mini-hub on the DS4000 controller.
 Each HBA-to-controller relationship must reside in a separate zone and a separate partition. - Dual-path (RDAC): Dual-path configurations can support two HBAs per partition, and one partition per host, per DS4000 storage subsystem. - Direct-attached single-path configurations are restricted to single-initiator configurations only.
 You can only make one connection to each minihub on a DS4000 storage subsystem.

-Note: DS4100, DS4300 Turbo, and DS4800 storage subsystems do not have minihubs.
+Note: DS4100, DS4200 Express, DS4300 Turbo, DS4700, and DS4800 storage subsystems do not have minihubs.

-- Single-switch configurations are allowed, but each HBA and DS4000 controller combination must be in a separate SAN zone. - · Other storage devices, such as tape devices or other disk storage, must be connected through separate HBAs and SAN zones. - · Clustering is not currently supported.
+- Single-switch configurations are allowed, but each HBA and DS4000 controller combination must be in a separate SAN zone. - Other storage devices, such as tape devices or other disk storage, must be connected through separate HBAs and SAN zones. - Clustering is not currently supported.

-Note: For more information about zoning and enabling zones, see Appendix F, "Connecting HBAs in a FC switch environment," on page 235.
+Note: For more information about zoning and enabling zones, see Appendix E, "Connecting HBAs in a FC switch environment," on page 223.

-Linux RDAC restrictions
+Linux RDAC restrictions (AVT/ADT)